xenify-io/litepaper/README.md

 ## ◽️ Staking XNF Tokens

-Through the protocol, any uncollected XNF tokens are automatically staked, enabling XNF stakers to accumulate native chain rewards.
-Users have the opportunity to increase these rewards by restaking their collected or unstaked XNF tokens back into the protocol.
-Both unclaimed and staked XNF tokens participate in accruing native chain rewards, with each user's share determined by their stake in the overall native chain reward pool.
+Within the protocol, all uncollected XNF tokens are automatically staked.
+This enables holders of XNF tokens to accrue native chain rewards.
+By restaking their already collected or unstaked XNF tokens, users can further boost their rewards.
+Both unclaimed and staked XNF tokens contribute to the accrual of native chain rewards, with each user's proportion determined by their stake in the total native chain reward pool.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Collecting XNF Equity

-At the end of each cycle, the earned equity becomes available for collection.
-Users have the option to collect their XNF equity from previous cycles, but this is not mandatory.
-Users may choose to leave their equity staked to optimize native chain rewards or collect it for trading.
+Upon the conclusion of each cycle, earned equity is ready for collection.
+While users can opt to collect their XNF equity from prior cycles, this action is not obligatory.
+Users may prefer to let their equity remain staked to maximize their native chain rewards or decide to collect it for trading purposes.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Unstaking XNF Tokens

-Once XNF tokens are staked, they're securely held for two full daily cycles, including during any 'gap cycles'.
-After the first cycle, your staked tokens begin to accrue native chain rewards from both the swap fees and burn fees.
-These fees are pooled and distributed amongst the community of XNF stakers.
-After the completion of two cycles, you have the option to unstake your XNF tokens, reclaiming full ownership.
-At this point, all accumulated native chain rewards are dispensed to you.
+When XNF tokens are staked, they are held securely for two full daily cycles, including during any 'gap cycles'.
+After the initial cycle, staked tokens start to gather native chain rewards, derived from both the swap fees and burn fees.
+These fees are gathered into a pool and shared amongst XNF stakers.
+Once two cycles have elapsed, users can opt to unstake their XNF tokens, thereby reclaiming full ownership.
+At this juncture, all accumulated native chain rewards are dispersed to the user.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)